Have you heard of the “Power of Three” and Problem-Based Learning? Read what we have to offer you.

 His confidence was unbounded and his belief in what he was doing absolutely.
 Thomas’s experience of the business world and his legal background packs an enormous punch when they combine in what is his obvious calling mentoring those who are trying to get going in business.

-What are the Risks, Challenges and Barriers associated with the project or business?
+Thirdly, what are the risks, challenges, and barriers associated with the project or business?

-Where it has come from, where it is now, and where going in the future?
+Where it has come from, where it is now, and where it is going in the future?